LeAD-M3D: Leveraging Asymmetric Distillation for Real-Time Monocular 3D Detection: Experiments

-\subsection{Qualitative results}
+\subsection{Qualitative Results}

-In \cref{fig:kitti_qualitative} we show qualitative results on the KITTI~\cite{kitti} validation set.
-Our method produces noticeably more accurate depth estimates, particularly for moderate- and far-range objects where monocular depth is most challenging.
-We attribute these improvements primarily to the denoising‑enhanced distillation (\ac{distill}), which helps the compact student recover geometric cues under strong augmentations.
-Additional qualitative results on Rope3D~\cite{rope3d} are provided in the supplementary material.
+In \cref{fig:kitti_qualitative}, we show qualitative results on the KITTI~\cite{kitti} validation set.
+Compared to the baseline, \ourmethod's detections entail noticeably more accurate depth estimates.
+The improvements are particularly pronounced for moderate- and far-range objects, where estimating depth is especially challenging.
+For more qualitative results, please refer to the supplement.